-The 2013 MWW includes quality instruction by authors, plus the opportunity to meet other writers with similar interests.
+The 2017 MWW includes quality instruction by a faculty of authors, agents, editors, and specialists, plus the opportunity to meet other writers with similar interests.

 The following MWW opportunities are exclusive to those registering for Part II (or both Parts).